pprados/langchain-unstructured/libs/unstructured/README.md

 Unstructured API or locally using the `unstructured` library.

 API:
-To partition via the Unstructured API `pip install unstructured-client` and set `partition_via_api=True` and define `api_key`.
+To partition via the Unstructured API set `partition_via_api=True` and define `api_key`.
 If you are running the unstructured API locally, you can change the API rule by defining `url` when you initialize the loader.
 The hosted Unstructured API requires an API key.
 See the links below to learn more about our API offerings and get an API key.

 Local:
 By default the file loader uses the Unstructured `partition` function and will